nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/migration-to-2.md

 Serialization
 ====

+Binary serialization: there is no compatibility between 1.x and 2.0.
+If binary data has been persisted, it will need to be converted to the 2.0 format.
+We don't currently provide any tools to simplify this, but if it turns out to be a significant problem, please post on the mailing list and we'll see what we can do.

 TBD (this will be awkward).
 To note so far:

 - Periods with year/month/week/day values outside the range of `int`